Frequently Asked Questions

 Is mediation confidential?

-Yes.
-What is said during mediation is confidential and can’t be used in court, except in rare situations like a risk of harm.
-Before we begin, you’ll be asked to sign a confidentiality agreement.
+Yes, with a few exceptions.
+What is said during mediation is generally confidential and can’t be used in court.
+Before we begin, you’ll be asked to sign a confidentiality agreement and I will explain the exceptions to you.

 Do I have to be in the same room as the other party?